Native Jollof Rice or Iwuk Edesi is a delicious ...

-- Mix 1/2 Tbsp of flour and 1 Tbsp of Suya Spice in a small bowl.
+- Mix ½ tablespoon of flour and 1 tablespoon of Suya Spice in a small bowl.
 Coat each meatball with the flour suya spice mix .
 Transfer back to the sheet.

 - Heat up oil and fry meatballs till golden brown.
 Place on paper towel lined tray to absorb excess oil then transfer to a platter.

 - Put on a food safe glove, insert an onion square, a red bell pepper square and a green bell pepper square onto a cocktail stick leaving a little space at the bottom of the cocktail stick to insert meat ball.